Dictating a Novel

 FEWER DISTRACTIONS

 When I sit down at my computer, I often have to fight the urge to do a million other things.
 I have a full time job and writing is something I do in my spare time.
 So my to do list is long and often competes with the time I set aside for writing.
-When I dictate, I’m often in a setting that isn’t conducive to other computer tasks, so there’s no conflict or competition for what to accomplish with that time.
+I can dictate in a setting that isn’t conducive to other computer tasks, so there’s rarely conflict or competition for what to accomplish with that time.

 NOT TIED TO A DESK